Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Introduction

 \subsection{Paper Organization}

 The remaining part of the paper is organized as follows.
 In Section \ref{sec:prel}, we introduce main notations and assumptions.
-Then, in Section \ref{sec:model} we present an inexact tensor model of function.
-We prove its convexity and show that it majorizes the objective function.
-Section 4 is dedicated to \aa{the Inexact Tensor Method} itself and its convergence.
-Next, in Section $\ref{sec:smooth}$ we introduce the smooth version of \aa{the Inexact Tensor Method}.
-Then, we discuss implementation details (Section $\ref{sec:implement}$).
-And finally, in Section $\ref{sec:smpl}$ \aa{we introduce the Stochastic Tensor Method} and prove how to satisfy sampling conditions.
-Future work is discussed in the very last Section.
+Then, in Section \ref{sec:model} we present an inexact tensor model of the objective function, prove its convexity, and show that it majorizes the objective function.
+Section \ref{sec:method} is dedicated to the Inexact Tensor Method itself and its convergence rate analysis.

+Next, we introduce and analyze the Accelerated Inexact Tensor Method in Section \ref{sec:acceleration}.
+In Section $\ref{sec:implement}$, we discuss some implementation details.
+Finally, in Section $\ref{sec:smpl}$ we apply the general inexact methods to introduce Stochastic Tensor Methods.